 This Boundary Waters canoe route starts at Cross Bay and will take you through wetlands, old growth pine forest, and down the winding Frost River with its grassy banks and beautiful rapids.
 This challenging BWCA route offers a remote feel and good wildlife viewing opportunities.
 The Frost River flows from east to west and typically should be done in that direction.
 It is best to take this route when the water is high due to beaver activity, typically in May or June.
-We also recommend lightweight aluminum canoes for this route due to rocky conditions.

 US Forest Service entry permit needed – #50 Cross Bay Lake – or – #51 Missing Link Lake